wiseman-timelord/Chat-VulkanLlama/README.md

 # Chat-VulkanLlama
-- Working Last time release version was investigated.
+- Working.
+Release version.

+# CURRENTLY:
 Development is underway...
+1. Merge, ".\scripts\message.py" and ".\scripts\model.py", scripts so as to have max 5 main scripts, to be compatible with claude.
+2. Optional ".\data\temporaty.py", for all globals. also we would be moving/renaming ".\config.yaml" to ".\data\persistent.yaml".
+To elimintate import issues, and I like it like that.
-1. optimization and correction through claude (original made in gpt4).
+3. optimization and correction through claude (original made in gpt4).
-2. Improvement of batch script code using techniques and code learned.
+4. Furthere Review and Improvement of batch script code using techniques and code learned.
-3. Merge scripts so as to have max 5 scripts, to be compatible with claude.
+- Possiblework or bridge too far...
-3. creation of gradio interfaces, for chat and engine windows.
+1. creation of gradio interfaces, for chat and engine windows.
 Engine window (Window_1) should have gradio interface, where the window should be displaying the normal engine printed text output in a text box, the second tab should be top half is configuration of model parameters and model name etc, all maintained in globals with a reset button to save the globals to the json and restart with a re-load of the model into ram with the new parameters.
 Chat Window (Window_2) also with gradio interface, should be the main chat interface, and on page 2 the roleplay configuration, player name npc name etc, and when settings are changed there then it will just be using those settings in the globals, for when the user next submits their response with the submit button on the chat interface.

 ### DESCRIPTION:
 - Work has began to make my llama python chatbot into the next generation.
 HEre is the old decription, and most of the content below will remain the same until there is a new release.
 The Llama 2 language model is an advanced chatbot using the llama-cpp engine/interface.
 It leverages Python scripts, YAML files, and ASCII art for context-aware conversations.
 While it's customizable for various projects like file management, it uniquely operates across WSL/Linux and Windows.
 This dual compatibility poses challenges, but it's beneficial as features like sounds and TTS work in Windows.
 Although I aim to enhance the project, Chat-VulkanLlama remains an invaluable tool for AI enthusiasts.
 My next step is to rebuild it using powershell, llama-cpp binaries, and named pipes.